tmaiaroto/smartthings-unofficial-docs/Documentation.md

 Get the recent events for an account.
 Replace "idHashString" with your account ID string found in the **Accounts** endpoint or **Locations** endpoint.
 [https://graph.api.smartthings.com/api/accounts/idHashString/events](https://graph.api.smartthings.com/api/accounts/idHashString/events)

+**Params**
+`all=<boolean>`
+`max=<number>`
+`source=<boolean>`

+The default is to display the ten most recent displayed events.
+Changing this will number will return more or less events.
+For example: https://graph.api.smartthings.com/api/accounts/idHashString/events?max=20

+If `all` is true, then all events will be returned.
+If `source` is true, then only events not displayed back to the user will be returned.
+This would include some more detailed information from the sensors including if they are battery powered or not, etc.

 Example response:

 	[